Trauma

 What does it mean to treat trauma?

-Trauma can feel like being out of control, broken into pieces, having intense anger or shame.
-It can also feel like a constant internal battle of “is the world fucked up or am I the one that’s fucked up?”
 Our brains are surprisingly good at helping us survive trauma, but we often don’t understand or like the results of how our brain gets us through.
-Plus, sometimes we get really good at bottling up our trauma until we finally feel safe.
+Plus, sometimes we get really good at bottling up our trauma until we finally feel safe, which often has the jelly donut effect of squishing out in other places.

 I’m here to help you understand how your experiences have shaped you, why you have adapted to life the way you have, and how to move forward.
 I rarely hear anything that makes me balk or seems totally out there.
 It is my privilege to help you carry the darkness and face your shame.
 Through our cracks and imperfections, we find our light.